Web-XR-AI-lab/.github/profile/README.md

 ### Agent Quality

-Its like washing machine that wash bug from your app.
+[Agent Quality](https://github.com/Web-XR-AI-lab/agent-quality), Its like washing machine that wash bug from your app.
 Exploratory AI, no hardcoded unit test.

 ### Agent Marketing

-From given email list, email template, they do all the email marketing funnel etc..
+[Agent Marketing](https://github.com/Web-XR-AI-lab/agent-marketing), From given email list, email template, they do all the email marketing funnel etc..

 ### Agent Business

-Some agent that can scrape google and track your product is still the top of mind and wining product.
+[Agent Business](https://github.com/Web-XR-AI-lab/agent-business), Some agent that can scrape google and track your product is still the top of mind and wining product.